 - a stooped posture called kyphosis (sometimes known as “dowager’s hump”)

 - loss in height (as much as six inches)

 - other changes in posture and body shape

 You may have had a spinal fracture without realizing it, because sometimes there are no symptoms.
-If you have lost height, have increased curvature of the spine, find that your clothes no longer fit normally, or if you have back pain for more than two weeks, you may have unknowingly fractured bones in your spine.
-If you have these types of changes see your healthcare professional.
-He or she will order a DXA scan to see if you have bone loss
+You may have unknowingly fractured bones in your spine if you have lost height, have increased curvature of the spine, find that your clothes no longer fit normally, or if you have back pain for more than two weeks.
+If you have these types of changes see your healthcare provider.
+They will order a scan to see if you have bone loss.

 Posted: March 2012